 We estimated the fair value of employee stock options on the grant date using the Black-Scholes option pricing model.
 The estimated fair value of employee stock options is amortized on a straight-line basis over the requisite service period of the awards.
-We did not grant any stock options for the three months ended June 30, 2020.
 We did not grant any stock options for the year ended December 31, 2019 due to the then-in-process merger with Illumina.